cloud-gov/cg-site/_kbarticlespages/single-page-application.md

 Static site generators like Jekyll and Hugo handle routing by creating an HTML file at each path that can be requested by the user.
 For single-page applications, we will only render one HTML file: index.html, which loads the JavaScript necessary for running our application and router.

 All of the routing is located in the `index.js` file.
-Here we import all our components, css and functions.
+Here we import all our components, CSS and functions.
 We create the `<BrowserRouter>` and use the `<RouterProvider>` to provide that router to our application.
 The parent route registers a `Layout` component which essentially wraps all the other page components thus providing a uniform structure/design for all the components.

 ```
 const router = createBrowserRouter(